 Last week we had our webcast: Customer Success: Equifax’s Journey to Oracle R12 in Latin America, where Daniel Moffet, VP of Financial Systems and Reporting at Equifax, shared how this Financial Services company rolled out Oracle E-Business Suite R12 in 5 countries in Latin America.
-Today we bring you a transcript of the questions he took live from our audience, and the chance to download a recording of the webcast here.
+Today we bring you a transcript of the questions he took live from our audience.

 How did you distribute the testing cycles considering the project was done in multiple countries at the same time?

 The Equifax team supported this project from the very beginning and we had the onsite kickoff sessions in Lima, Peru, where we set the expectations for the whole project.
 So for each section we defined a local venue (e.g. for Uruguay, Chile and Argentina we worked from Argentina) doing the testing for the different modules.
 Everyone from both sides were aware of what needed to be tested and when.
 We moved the people to only one country leveraging costs.

 While that was a bit more expensive in terms of travel costs, having everyone in one room for the testing and training, the functional leads, was invaluable.
 There was no way for us to do it remotely as it’s difficult to hold people’s attention and more so if they are only doing it part time and have to partition their time between their daily work and this project.